jack-mack15/bookkeeper/site3/website/src/pages/bps/BP-46-run-without-journal.md

 The unclean shutdown detection will consist of setting a bit in the index on start-up and clearing it on shutdown.
 On subsequent start-up, the value will be checked and if it remains set, it knows that the prior shutdown was not clean.

-Cookie validation will continue to be used to detect booting with one or more missing or empty disks (that once existed and contained a cookie).
+cookie validation will continue to be used to detect booting with one or more missing or empty disks (that once existed and contained a cookie).

 ### Protection Mechanism